nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 There are a number of ways which you can use to see the hierarchy of an object for a given program:

 1. Using object navigation commands (NVDA+Numpad 2/4/5/6/8) with simple review mode turned off.
-2. Using Python Console, use obj.next/previous/parent/firstChild/lastChild attributes.
+2. Using [Python Console], use obj.next/previous/parent/firstChild/lastChild attributes.
 If you want to see all available properties, from Python Console, type dir(obj).

 If you wish to see a more detailed description about the navigator object, while the navigator object is located at the object you're interested in, press NVDA+F1 to launch log viewer and examine the developer info shown.
 The root of all objects in Windows is the desktop, or shell object.